 You can also specify a FOOTING, to appear at the bottom of each page.
-To do this type

-LIST ROOMS WITH ROOM-CODE "S" ROOM-TYPE RATE AVAILABLE FOOTING "SINGLE ROOM AVAILABILITY" LPTR
+To do this, type, LIST ROOMS WITH ROOM-CODE "S" ROOM-TYPE RATE AVAILABLE FOOTING "SINGLE ROOM AVAILABILITY" LPTR and press RETURN.

 FOOTING performs just like HEADING except that it does not delete the default heading or the ITEMS LISTED message.